-Ultimately, these recommendations are a starting point for the change envisioned by the UC Community and Safety Plan, and should be seen as a living document and process.
-It will be refined based on feedback and data and under the guidance of the Systemwide Director of Community Safety.
+This document - presented as high-level guidelines (Part I), an overview of current public safety tiers (Part II) and specific recommendations (Part III) - is a starting point for the change envisioned by the UC Community and Safety Plan.
+This is a living document and process that will be refined based on feedback and data under the guidance of the Systemwide Director of Community Safety.

-More information on the work of the UC Community Safety Plan can be found at: https://www.ucop.edu/community-safety-plan/
+More information on the work of the UC Community Safety Plan can be found at: www.ucop.edu/community-safety-plan/

-Part I - VUE Guidelines
+Part I: VUE Guidelines